AsteriskAmpersand/Ice-Stable/README.md

 - New Combo System:
   - Overhead Slash, Wide Slash, and Rising Slash increase combo count by 1, up to a maximum of 3.
   - Jumping Wide Slash can be used immediately after the above moves by pressing △ + R2 on PS, or Y + RT on XB.
-  - Jumping Wide Slash's power level will match the hunter's current combo count.
+  - Jumping Wide Slash's power level will match the Hunter's current combo count.
   - Side Blow, Tackle, and Slinger Burst can be used without resetting the current combo count.
   - Combo count resets when performing any other actions or attacks not mentioned above (idle, evading, charging attacks, sheathing, etc).
 - Overhead Slash: